9woods123/cmd2airsim/README.md

+---

 # SE3 Controller and EasySim Setup

 ## Overview
-This guide explains how to set up and launch the SE3 controller for multicopter takeoff, follow a circular or trajectory path, and receive image messages from Unreal Engine (UE) via EasySim and publish them to ROS.
+This guide explains how to set up and launch the SE3 controller for multicopter takeoff, control the multicopter to follow a circular or trajectory path (choose one), and receive image messages from Unreal Engine (UE) via EasySim and publish them to ROS.

 ---